marcelijanowski/react-webpack-es6-boilplate/README.md

 #### Getting started

 * React components live in the `components` folder.
-Each component should be built in its own folder using [Atomic design](http://atomicdesign.bradfrost.com/chapter-2/) and the [BBC Grandstand](https://github.com/bbc/grandstand) CSS library.
+Each component should be built in its own folder using [Atomic design](http://atomicdesign.bradfrost.com/chapter-2/)

 #### Building new components